 How much do programs cost?
 This depends on factors like travel distance, number of days, and number of students.
-Our price is typically between \$1558 and \$1408/day, which typically works out to \$7 to \$10/student.
-Need-based discounts are available.
+Our price is typically \$1658/day, which typically works out to about \$10/student.
 Contact us for a quote.

 Are deposits or contracts required?
 No. We will reserve your program date(s) once we agree on a price and you send us an email stating that you want us to visit your school at the agreed-upon price.